boostorg/redis/README.md

 }
 ```

-The execution of calls to `connection::async_exec` like above are
+The execution of `connection::async_exec` as shown above is
 triggered by the `connection::async_run` member function, which is
 required to be running concurrently for as long as the connection
 stands.
 For example, the code below uses a short-lived connection to